Procedures manual for organic certification.

 A list of many resources on the WEB for Organic information.

-The Organic & Non-GMO Report is the only monthly newsletter that provides information you need to respond to the challenges of genetically modified (GM) foods.
+The Organic & Non-GMO Report is the only monthly newsletter that provides the information you need to respond to the challenges of genetically modified (GM) foods.

 The purpose of this site is to allow organic seed vendors and potential customers to find one another.